1,000+ Opportunities

 City or township governments This BID is open to municipalities that have Open Space and Recreation Plans that are approved or currently under review by DCS (see further detail on eligible applicants in Section 2A) We strive to provide a comprehensive, manually updated grants database.
 However, accuracy may vary, and all funding decisions are made at the discretion of the funders.

-Based on current listing details, eligibility includes: Massachusetts cities of any size and towns with 35,000+ year-round residents with an established park/recreation commission; smaller communities may qualify under small town, regional, or statewide provisions.
+According to the current listing, eligibility includes: Massachusetts cities of any size and towns with 35,000+ year-round residents with an established park/recreation commission; smaller communities may qualify under small town, regional, or statewide provisions.
 All must have approved Open Space and Recreation Plans.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Local Acquisitions for Natural Diversity (LAND) Grant Program is sponsored by Massachusetts Executive Office of Energy and Environmental Affairs (EEA).
 Helps cities and towns acquire land for conservation and passive recreation purposes.
 The grants reimburse a portion of the cost for cities and towns for the acquisition of land in fee or for a conservation restriction.